UrjitaDahal/testing_git_hub/README.md

-Setting git for the first time.
+Setting up and configuring  git for the first time.